 Victory Garden Café

-Located in the heart of Astoria, Queens, this Greek restaurant has its own fabulous outdoor garden (we particularly love the space for a brunch wedding or bridal shower!).
+Located in the heart of Astoria, Queens, this Greek restaurant and small wedding venue in NYC has its own fabulous outdoor garden (we particularly love the space for a brunch wedding or bridal shower!).
 The space (which can be tented in case of inclement weather) can host up to 100 guests and couples rave about the food and the “excellent, creative, and flexible” service.

 Learn more about the Victory Garden Café »